demiotic/reminiscence/README.md

 ## Eviction Policies

-Memora supports three eviction policies for when `max_entries` is reached:
+Reminiscence supports three eviction policies for when `max_entries` is reached:

 ### FIFO (First In First Out)